khanrc/ml.playground/README.md

 # Playground

-This repo is like to the playground for various tensorflow models.
+This repo is the playground for various tensorflow models.
 I will implements various models to understand various papers.
 If one of these projects grows up, it will separate.